SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

     Unable to connect with SMB1 -- no workgroup available

-Another with what's the matter: I do not know!
+Another with what's the matter: protocol negotiation failed.

-Fixed.

 Fixed.